Exile

 “You died in there.”

-“The patterns of your energy body are different than any that I’ve ever seen,” says Balshown
+“Your energy patterns are different than any that I’ve ever seen,” says Balshown.

-“Yagrin,” Shazira says, “tell us what happened in there.”
+“Yagrin,” Shazira says, “what happened in the column?”

-I tell them about the Krale and the Bizra.
+I tell them about the energy within me, the Krale and the Bizra.

 “Do you know, Yagrin,” asks Balshown, “what you look like?”